 Participation in ESEA training activities and courses can be funded by the Erasmus+ Programme (Key Action 1, Mobility project for school education staff).

-Support will be offered by ESEA partners on how to prepare your applications through a dedicated webinar.
-For more information click here.
+Support will be offered by ESEA partners on how to prepare your applications through a series of video tutorials that you can find below.